Wed, 28 November 2018

 When conforming to convention didn’t work for her, Brown would develop her own distinct approach.
 For example, the first time she wrote a book, she followed the rules: write the book, edit it, then source the photos.
 But it was extremely difficult for her.
 So with her last couple of books, she did photo shoots first, then put the book together based on the photos, then had the writers write.
 “I drove my publishers crazy,” she says.
 But for her, it worked better.

 So if there’s something essential you don’t know how to do?
-“Figure shit out,” Brown says.
+“Figure it out,” Brown says.
 “That’s my only advice.”

 Happiness Never Goes Out of Style